"Lessons for All ~ Learn to Play"

 " The House on the Corner ...

 Where Route 3 Meets Highway 1 in Fredericksburg

-THE POPULAR "ROCK FOR STRINGS" class, led by nationally acclaimed bassist Brittany Frompovich, is continuing at Forte.
+THE POPULAR "ROCK FOR STRINGS" class, led by nationally acclaimed bassist Brittany Frompovich, will continue this summer at Forte, beginning June 23.
 Sessions are held on Monday evenings at 7:30.
 The experience is open to students of all ages, who will have the opportunity to learn theory, orchestration and arranging, select pieces to work on, and then arrange them for groups as small as a duo or as large as the entire class.
 Students work on practicing pieces and getting a "rock edge" to their sound.
 Ms. Frompovich has a library of rock tunes, already arranged for orchestra, from which students will be able to select pieces.
 She adds: "We also look at electric string instruments, the use of effects, setting up a pedal board and the effects chain.
 We are working to plan a performance before the end of the class."

 For more information about "Rock for Strings," you may call Forte at 540-899-6787, email Brittany Frompovich directly at firstname.lastname@example.org.
 Click here to see a recent newspaper story about the class that appeared in the Culpepper Times.
 "The class does require some work and practice time," says Ms. Frompovich.
 "It is also a lot of fun for everyone involved!"

-FORTE IS PLEASED TO WELCOME five new instructors who have begun teaching with us over the past few months.
+FORTE IS PLEASED TO WELCOME five instructors who have begun teaching with us over the past several months.
 They -- and the instruments they teach -- are:

 Mike Dougherty (Guitar)

 Jeff Gordon (Introductory Violin and Viola)

 Luke Gray (Guitar, Violin, Viola, Chapman Stick, Bass)